Mission, Vision, North Star & DEI

 Our mission

-We enrich teaching and learning, facilitate world-class research, and preserve knowledge and cultural heritage by providing dynamic services and diverse collections.
+Through active and creative partnerships within Princeton University and across the global community, we advance world-class research, enrich teaching and learning, and preserve knowledge and culture by providing dynamic services and access to diverse resources.

 Our vision